 LOS ANGELES (CNS) - Officials reported 24 more deaths from coronavirus and 334 newly confirmed cases in Los Angeles County today, bringing the county's totals to 12,341 cases and 600 deaths.

-The numbers reported Sunday are better than those that emerged Saturday, when the county reported its highest one-day death total during the entire pandemic, with 81 fatalities.
+The new numbers were grim, but better than Saturday, when the county reported its highest one-day death total during the entire pandemic, with 81 fatalities.

 “Though there are promising signs that our collective efforts to stop the spread of COVID-19 are working, we are sad to report today that more Angelenos have lost their lives to COVID-19, and their loved ones are in our hearts as they mourn,” Dr. Barbara Ferrer, director of the county Department of Public Health, said Sunday.

 “Despite the high number of total deaths and the continued increase in new cases, there is evidence that our physical distancing efforts are working.
 As we plan ahead for recovery, we ask that all remain steadfast in complying with the directives laid out in our Safer at Home Order; stay home as much as possible, practice physical distancing at all times, wear face coverings when out in public, and keep hands clean.”

 Of the 600 deaths, 89% had underlying health conditions, Ferrer said.

 Information about race and ethnicity was available for 528 victim, or 94%.
 Of those, 36% occurred among Latinx residents, 29% among white residents, 17% among Asian residents, 16% among African American residents, and 2% among residents identifying with other races.

 As of Sunday, 3,387 people who tested positive for COVID-19 -- the disease caused by the coronavirus -- have been hospitalized at some point during their illness.

 Testing capacity continues to increase in the county, with results available for more than 79,000 individuals and 15% of people testing positive, Ferrer said.